sgmurphy/wordpress-plugins/squirrly-seo/readme.txt

 7. Squirrly SEO - SEO Briefcase

 == Changelog ==
+= 12.3.16  =
+Compatible with WP 6.42
+Update - Add the option to select the label for the Keyword Research Update - Add the option to select the label for the Research > History Update - Add the option to select the label for the Research > Suggestion Update - GA properties to show only the domain mathing domains Update - SLA for Divi not to take the header and footer in LP optimization Fixed - SLA loading issue for Oxygen Builder
+Fixed - Stop loading any resource from Squirrly when Page builder in preview Fixed - Keyword Sync on Rankings
+Fixed - Bulk keyword deletion in Briefcase
+Fixed - Bulk label deletion in Briefcase

 = 12.3.15  =
 Compatible with WP 6.4.1
 Update - Integrated the SEO Automation with Polylang and WPML for each Post Type